Title: GSK Science in the Summer Program Instructor

 - Minimum of 2–3 years’ experience teaching informal and/or formal curricula (program evaluation experience a plus)

-- Comfort with public speaking; experience with classroom management a plus
+- Comfort with public speaking

 - Knowledge of good customer service principles and excellent interpersonal, organizational, and leadership skills